omept/trading-engine/README.md

 go run .
 ```

-The mock exchange will run and simulate candles.
-Swap in real adapters in pkg/exchange.
+The mock exchange will run by default and simulate candles.
+Use .env variable to set `EXCHANGE`.
+Exchanges other than Mock retrieves candles from the exchange provider

+# Warning
+Work in progress!!!!!
+Use at your own detriment.